 Understanding these dynamics is crucial for couples, as it highlights the importance of discussing comfort levels regarding affection.

-The discomfort around public displays of affection (PDA) can often be traced back to cultural and familial influences.
+Feeling uncomfortable around public displays of affection (PDA) can often be linked to personal boundaries and cultural norms.

 It was barely PDA and people reminded OP of that early on in the comments because they could have been doing much worse.